RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### Long Term Objectives:
 - Non-Overworld "overworld" dim replicas still spawn the overworld alpha and beta gates, can that be limited?
+- Create a new DIM using SGJ and add https://www.curseforge.com/minecraft/mc-mods/splendid-slimes to it
+  - MW or Peg Galaxy?
+  - InControl to limit slime spawning to specific dim
 - Add Milky Way Planet Galar Mega City https://www.gateworld.net/wiki/Galar - Use Minecraft City mod
 - Replace current ore growing and botany pots with Mystical Agriculture + MA Customize
   - Tiered Substrates conversions into MA